spielers/ylw-movie/README.md

 ## Getting Started

-This project is a simple demonstration of CRUD application performed with Hive nosql DB it store movie related Data in persistance local storage with the help of hive flutter.
+This project is a simple demonstration of the CRUD application performed with Hive NoSQL DB it stores movie-related Data in persistence local storage with the help of hive flutter.

-The google Oauth used to validate user before making any operations on data.
+Google Oauth is used to validate users before making any operations on data.

 # ylw-Movies